cannawen/discord-moderator/README.md

 - `Stop audio/Stop/Cancel` stops the currently playing audio file
 - `Mute JP` server mutes jproperly for 2 minutes (protected command)
 - `Hey/OK bot` asks OpenAI's ChatGPT a question. `Hey/OK dad` responds with dad jokes
+  - `Cancel` stops the ChatGPT request
 - `Hey/OK limerick/haiku/poem` responds with a Dota 2-specific poem and posts the results to #bots

 ---

 # What else does the bot do?

+- `/clip` allows anyone to post to the #clips channel
 - Tags all newcomers `everyone-expect-drabz` to give them permissions to move members between voice channels
 - Changes Drabz's nickname depending on what day it is
 - When wrabbit and Target are in the same voice channel, renames it `Home <3` (NOTE: there is a discord rate limit of 2 renames per 10 minutes)